 Q1: Where’s your home base?

 We don’t have one!
-That’s the beauty of full-time world travel :)
+That’s one of the many nomadic lifestyle advantages :)

 We understand that feeling of familiarity and we love it too!
 It’s an amazing feeling to be encompassed by the security and coziness of your own home.

 While travelling, we try to recreate that familiarity by going slowly, staying in some places for several weeks to several months.
 This helps restore our equilibrium.
 Housesitting through TrustedHousesitters.com has been an amazing way to have a “home” every once in a while.

 Could you handle not having a home?

 Some people are just serious homebodies and could never deal with the upheaval that comes from going nomad.

 But if your sense of curiosity and adventure outweighs your need for familiarity, or if you feel like normal life is like living the same day over and over again, the nomadic life might be perfect for you.

 (Related: If you don’t travel full time, this article about post-travel depression from Wanderlust Storytellers) →

 Q2: Don’t you miss your friends and family?